wfr3d/openhab2/addons/binding/org.openhab.binding.miio/README.md

 # Xiaomi Robot Vacuum Binding

 This Binding is used to control Xiaomi Mi IO devices.
+This is the set of devices from Xiaomi that are part of the Mi Ecosystem which is branded as MiJia.

 ![MIIO logo](doc/miio.png)